Table of Contents

-- At the end you should have a table showing how far each iron goes.
+- In the end, you should have a table showing how far each iron goes.

 Other Considerations for Knowing Which Club to Use

-- Wind is the most obvious outside influence on the distance you hit a shot.
-In golf the strength of wind is usually referred to in terms of a ‘one club’ or a ‘two club’ wind.
-In these terms each ‘club’ would approximately be about ten miles an hour worth of wind.
-If you normally hit a five iron 150 yards, but there is a ‘two club’ wind against, (assuming there is about ten yards between each club) you would have to hit a three iron to get onto the green.
+- The wind is the most obvious outside influence on the distance you hit a shot.
+In golf, the strength of wind is usually referred to in terms of a ‘one club’ or a ‘two club’ wind.
+In these terms, each ‘club’ would approximately be about ten miles an hour worth of wind.
+If you normally hit a five iron 150 yards, but there is a ‘two club’ wind against it (assuming there are about ten yards between each club), you would have to hit a three iron to get onto the green.